adsimpson93/movies/README.md

 # Movies
-This is my repository for for the movie mini-project.
+This is my repository for the movie mini-project.

 # What was completed
 * All required steps: Loading data from a db, computation of top 10 genres, computation of top 10 actors, and unit tests.